SRNA is working hard since 2012 to bring major traffic improvements to Four Points and Steiner Ranch – SUPPORT US – donate now.

 RM 620 is a prime area to apply adaptive signaling technology.
 For example, to ease backups at RM 620 intersections with both FM 2222 and Anderson Mill Rd.
 Traffic at these intersections can regularly back up long after peak congestion as well as on weekends.
 Adaptive signaling can ease or eliminate these backups.

 In addition to the FM 2222 / RM 620 intersection improvements – other corridor improvements are needed to address significant congestion and safety concerns along RM 620 between Mansfield Dam and US 183.
+Especially since the RM2222 and Anderson Mill Rd. intersections will still be in a failing state according to TXDOT.

 RM 620 Expansion